vineetkhemnani/namaste-react/Class 2/README.md

 ```

 ## Caret and Tilde in version
-*Caret(^)- means it will update major versions*/
+*Caret(^)- means it will update major versions*\
-*Tilde(~)- represents it will upgrade to minor versions*/
+*Tilde(~)- represents it will upgrade to minor versions*\
-~version - “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0./
+~version - “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.\

-^version - “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0./
+^version - “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0.\

 ## package-lock.json
 locks the dependencies to a current version to prevent blunder